 SLSA provides a limited number of travel awards for underfunded individuals attending the annual conference.
-Members of SLSA who present at the annual conference may apply for travel subventions.
-An applicant should email name, title of SLSA presentation, an indication of how long one has been a member of SLSA, and any information about funding for the conference to the Executive Director at firstname.lastname@example.org by August 1.
+Members of SLSA who present at the annual conference may apply for travel subventions by emailing their name, title of their SLSA presentation, an indication of how long one has been a member of SLSA, and any information about their funding for the conference to the Executive Director firstname.lastname@example.org by August 1.
 Please provide estimated travel expenses and the amount of support (if any) anticipated from other sources.
 If you have received travel support from SLSA in the past, please include information about that support (when and how much).
 SLSA officers will review applications and approve funds for as many as our budget permits; preference will be given to students and those most in need.
-Each person awarded funds will be presented with a check at the conference business meeting.
+Each person awarded funds will be presented with a US check at the conference business meeting.
+SLSA funds can be used to defray hotel, registration, transportation, or other travel expenses.

 The Bruns Graduate Essay Prize, in honor of Edward F. Bruns, is awarded annually to the best essay written by a graduate student member of the Society for Literature, Science, and the Arts.
 Graduate students wishing to have their essays considered for the $500 prize should submit them by August 1 to N. Katherine Hayles, Department of English, Duke University, via electronic mail to email@example.com.
 Please send a copy of your formatted essay as a PDF or Word file, or send a pointer to a URL where the essay is posted.
 Click for the Bruns Essay Prize winners.